O11WL1D/16_bit_computer/README.md

 Here you may find a log for the overall design of the computer.
 Module specific notes may be found in said modules folder.

+6/3/2022

+College has made it extremely difficult to get any progress on this project, but I will be soon starting a new strategy to hopefully get some work done on the project over time.
+I plan on dedicating an hour every alternating day to this project.
+I have maintained a fitness routine throughout the previous semester, working out for an hour every alternating day, so if I apply the same strategy I might be able to actually make some progress.

+Moreover, I’ve recently ordered a de0-cv development board, With its onboard memory and FPGAS I could test my project much faster than if I were to design a PCB every time or use a breadboard.

+I’m not entirely sure why it took me so long to consider FPGAS for development, it’s a little embarrassing to be honest.

+I’ve consulted a few people over the LUT quantity of the de0-cv board and it should be sufficient to support my project, as the NEO430 16 bit processor only takes up like 4k Logic elements.

+Moreover, after digital systems 2, I realized that I could have just built a multiplication circuit rather than use an eeprom for the multiplication module.
+I completely forgot about that, however the design challenges I faced attempting to use EEPROMS for implementation were useful in their own way so I believe it wasn’t an entire waste.

 12/31/2021